Saturday, May 6, 2017

 with yourself and someone else.

-Origin of your thinking
+Origin of Thinking

 Since you are not totally aware of where your thinking comes from it is good to understand where your thinking originates.
 Your thinking is actually generated from your core beliefs.
 Your core beliefs reside deep from within your subconscious mind.
 Your core beliefs are formed from your experiences you have growing up.
 So in order to change your thinking from negative to positive you have to become aware of what you truly believe in.
 If your subconscious core beliefs are not positive then neither is your thinking process.